-Question /Comment Card ANMORE Email:
+Question/ Comment Card d VILLAGE OF ANMORE Name: Email:

-s are most needed for the Anmore South street network? g about existing streets throughout Anmore, and how you currently get around (driving, biking, it), are there ways the existing street network could be improved? /hat are you r comments and questions about the application as it relates to traffic and transportation? vnat are you comments and questions about the application as it relates to traine and transportation?
-Daulea a and Natural Areas urrently use Anmore's existing parks and trail network (Spirit Park, Michael Rosen Park, id parks, trails)? hinking abou ut recreation and habitat enhancement in Anmore South, what is most important to you?
+are most needed for the Anmore South street network? /hon thinking about existing streets throughout Anmore, and how you currently get around (driving, biking, about existing streets throughout Aminore, and now you currently get around (unving, biking, c), are there ways the existing street network could be improved?
+Vhat are your comments and questions about the application as it relates to traffic and transportation? l nd Natural Areas nd Natural Areas rrently use Anmore's existing parks and trail network (Spirit Park, Michael Rosen Park, parks, trails)? hinking about recreation and habitat enhancement in Anmore South, what is most important to you?
 Thinking about your neighbours, family, friends, and community members (different ages and genders), what types of park and recreation amenities are most needed in Anmore (e.g., sports fields, playgrounds, picnic areas, etc.) that could be considered within Anmore South?
 Shops, Services and Civic Facilities What types of shops and businesses (if any) would bring the most value to Anmore and future Anmore South residents?
 What is important to consider when you think about future shops, services and amenities and their look and feel (e.g., heights of buildings, tree canopy, places to sit and hang out, comfortable space to walk around and visit businesses, etc.)?
 As part of the proposed vision for Anmore South, there is an opportunity to provide a new Community Centre.
 As part of this facility, what kind of amenities do you think would benefit Anmore and future residents (e.g., meeting rooms, indoor fitness facility)?